aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/module3-genai-applications/usecase.en.md

 #### Orchestration

 We are using LangGraph to build the workflow.
-As you will see in the code file [`accounting-agent-demo.py`](../../static/code/accounting-agent-demo.py) that the workflow instructions are passed in plain English Language.
+As you will see in variables `system_prompt` and the `user_prompt` in the code file [`credit-underwriting-agent.py`](../../static/code/module3/credit-validation/credit-underwriting-agent.py) that the workflow instructions are passed in plain English Language.
 One of te top benefits of agentic applications that it is becoming easier to instruct resulting in better adoption of business requirements.

 Examine the prompt and see how does it fits to our requirements mentioned above.